 The Doctor of Philosophy degree represents the highest level of achievement in formal education.
 As such, this degree signifies the attainment of an advanced level of scholarship and the possession of scholarly dispositions and habits.
 Individuals awarded the Ph.D. in Education by the School of Education at the University of Delaware are prepared to make significant contributions to the field of education, and they do this, first and foremost, by conducting research that answers important questions about the nature of education.

-The Ph D. program includes core coursework in two Proseminars that introduce first year students to the breadth of educational topics and inquiry, and three courses that introduce students to quantitative, qualitative, and epistemological approaches to educational research.
+The Ph.D. program includes core coursework in two Proseminars that introduce first year students to the breadth of educational topics and inquiry, and three courses that introduce students to quantitative, qualitative, and epistemological approaches to educational research.
 Intensive coursework from a specialized area of knowledge provides the student with a depth of understanding that is situated in a series of research projects and studies.
 Through the Colloquium course and lecture series, distinguished visiting scholars provide students with the opportunity to discuss current topics and research.

-Students may earn an M.A. in Education degree by successfully completing the doctoral core coursework, twelve credit hours of specialization coursework, three credits of Colloquium and passing the Proseminar Assessment.
+Students may earn an MA in Education degree by successfully completing the doctoral core coursework, twelve credit hours of specialization coursework, three credits of Colloquium and passing the Proseminar Assessment.

-REQUIREMENTS FOR ADMISSION TO THE PH.D.
-PROGRAM
+REQUIREMENTS FOR ADMISSION TO THE PHD PROGRAM

 Applications for admission must be received by February 1 to be considered for acceptance for the following fall semester.
 The specialization area to be pursued must be indicated at the time of admission as the faculty within each specialization area collectively make a recommendation regarding admission.
-Full-time study is strongly recommended
+Full-time study is strongly recommended.

-- 1. Official report of GRE scores taken within the past three years.
+- Official report of GRE scores taken within the past three years.
 Although there is not a minimum GRE requirement, it is expected that applicants will attain a 1050 or above on the combined verbal and quantitative sections of the exam. - Official report of TOEFL scores is required for international students or students whose first language is not English.
-A TOEFL score of 600 or higher (paper-based test) or 250 (computerbased test) must be achieved. - 3.
-An official copy of the applicant's undergraduate transcript must be submitted. - 4.
-An official copy of the applicant's graduate transcripts must be submitted if applicable. - 5.
-Three letters of recommendation. - 6.
-A statement from the applicant describing professional objectives and plans for accomplishing them
+A TOEFL score of 600 or higher (paper-based test) or 250 (computerbased test) or 100 (iBT) must be achieved. - 3.
+An official copy of the applicant's undergraduate transcript from an accredited college or university must be submitted. - 4.
+An official copy of the applicant's graduate transcripts from an accredited college or university must be submitted if applicable.
+Candidates applying to the mathematics education specialization must have earned a master's degree. - 5.
+Three letters of reference from individuals who are able to assess the applicant's academic ability and potential. - A statement from the applicant describing professional objectives and plans for accomplishing them.